by Jack Newman, MD, FRCPC

 As with almost all breastfeeding problems, a poor latch, and thus, poor draining of the breast sets up the situation where mastitis can occur.

 Blocked ducts will almost always resolve spontaneously within 24 to 48 hours after onset.
 During the time the block is present, the baby may be fussy when nursing on that side, as milk flow may be slower than usual.
-Blocked ducts can be made to resolve more quickly by:
+Blocked ducts can be made to resolve more quickly by continuing breastfeeding on the affected side and draining the affected area better.
+One way of doing this is to position the baby so his chin "points" to the area of hardness.
+Thus, if the blocked duct is in the outside, lower area of your breast (about 4 o'clock), the football position would be best.
+Using breast compression while the baby is feeding also helps, as well as heat on the affected area (hot water bottle).

 2 watts/cm2, continuous, for five minutes to the affected area, once daily for up to two doses.

 If the mother has symptoms for more than 24 hours, she should start antibiotics.
-If the mother has symptoms for less than 24 hours, I will prescribe an antibiotic, but suggest the mother wait before starting the medicine.
+If the mother has symptoms for less than 24 hours, the doctor may prescribe an antibiotic, but could also suggest the mother wait before starting the medicine.
 If, over the next 8-12 hours, her symptoms are worsening (more pain, spreading of the redness, enlargement of the hardened area), then the mother should start the antibiotics.
 If, 24 hours later, the mother has not worsened, but not improved, she should start the antibiotics.
 However, if symptoms are starting to decrease, there is no need to start the antibiotics.
 The symptoms usually continue to resolve and will have disappeared over the next 2 to 5 days.
-Fever will usually be gone within 24 hours, the pain within 24-48 hours, the breast hardness within the next couple of day.
+Fever will usually be gone within 24 hours, the pain within 24-48 hours, the breast hardness within the next couple of days.
 The redness may remain for a week or longer.

 Once improvement begins, on or off antibiotics, it should continue.
-If you get worse, or symptoms do not continue to improve over 24 or 48 hours, call the clinic.
+If you get worse, or symptoms do not continue to improve over 24 or 48 hours, call a clinic or doctor.

-Abscess: Abscess occasionally complicates mastitis.
+Abscesses occasionally complicate mastitis.
 You do not have to stop breastfeeding, not even on the affected side.
 Usually, the abscess needs to be drained surgically, but you should continue breastfeeding.
-Contact the clinic.
+As usual, contact your physician for further direction.

 Handout #22 Blocked Ducts and Mastitis.
 January 1998